Updated for 2020!

 Permits are required for all overnight stays in the North Cascades National Park backcountry.

-Online reservation requests can be submitted for a $20 non-refundable fee per request between March 15 and March 31 for trips between May 15 – September 30.
+Online reservation requests can be submitted for a $20 non-refundable fee per request between March 15 – April 15 for trips between May 15 – September 30.
 Permits for trips before May 15 or after September 30 are only available in person on a first-come, first-serve basis.
+Even with reservations, you must stop by a park station closest to entry to convert your reservation to a permit by 11am the day of your reservation.

 For stock parties to receive priority at stock camps, reservations must be submitted by March 31.